k1988/UserChoiceLatestHash/README.md

 # UserChoiceLatestHash

-Independent C++ implementation for computing and verifying `UserChoiceLatest` hashes.

-This project is organized into separate modules:

-- `HashTables.cpp`
-  Loads the lookup tables.
-- `HashCodec.cpp`
-  Implements the `7D60` hashing pipeline.
-- `RegistryContext.cpp`
-  Reads registry context and builds canonical input strings.
-- `Cli.cpp`
-  Handles command-line modes and formatted output.
-- `main.cpp`
-  Thin executable entry point.
+UserChoiceLatestHash is a standalone C++ tool for computing and verifying UserChoiceLatest hashes on Windows.
+It rebuilds the canonical input string from registry state, machine ID, SID, ProgID, and timestamp, then reproduces the same hash generation pipeline used by the target environment.
+The project includes direct hash mode, debug mode for inspecting intermediate values, and live verification mode for checking whether the registry hash matches the computed result.

 ## Build